Polistes chinensis: Genetic relatedness within colonies

 Asian paper wasps are monandrous.
 Like other species of eusocial wasp, males are haploid and emerge from unfertilized eggs.
 Workers are .5 times genetically related to their sons, .375 times to their nephews, .25 times to their brothers, and .75 times to their sisters.
 According to kin selection theory, this relatedness predicts worker queen conflict.
 Workers should police the foundresses male eggs.
 However, this model does not seem to apply to P. chinensis.
 In fact, the opposite occurs, workers police each other.

 Reproduction conflict

 Workers police each others' eggs.
 88.5% of queens' eggs survive to hatching vs 1.4% of workers'.
 Worker reproduction is frequent in queen-right colonies in which the queen is alive.
 Both queen and workers replaced workers' eggs.
-P. chinensis was studied alongside Polistes snelleni for comparison in this conflict.
+Polistes chinensis was studied alongside Polistes snelleni for comparison in this conflict.
 In P. snelleni, queens monopolize egg production.
 Queens contributed 2.4 times more to replacing than workers.
 Workers sequentially perform oophagy and oviposition in the same cells.
 The ratio of worker-produced eggs to eggs laid by the queen is 3 or 4 times to one in a colony having between 100 and 500 wasps.